bergerson92/fullstack-udacity/README.md

 ## Documentation

-- Detailed Documentation is provided in `./Docs/README.md`
+- Detailed Documentation is provided in the Screenshots folder.
-- Screenshots of the AWS configurations and the CircleCI are provided in `./Docs/Screenshots/`
-- Architecture Diagrams of the AWS and the Pipeline are provided in `./Docs/Architecture Diagrams/`
+- Architecture Diagrams of the AWS and the Pipeline are provided in Diagrams folder.